Who were the Huguenots?

 They are also the easiest to research because they needed help, especially at the end of their working lives, which generated records (check out the holdings of the Huguenot Library).

+However, not all French people in Britain were of Huguenot origin.
 In addition, Huguenots were admired by the Victorians, so many people started to claim Huguenot ancestry.
 Their ‘stories’ have been passed down, and should be verified.

 Several clues hint at French Huguenot ancestry.
 First, there were particular periods when the number of immigrants from France swelled in response to religious persecution.
 Does your relative’s arrival in Britain coincide with one of these?